Luk4s-O/openPKMS/SI.md

-a modern form of the metric system of units,
+a modern form of the metric system of units, a coherent system of units.